Highlights. The cross-border e-commerce consumer market is worth an estimated $1.21 trillion in 2025.

 11. Morgan Stanley, Here’s Why E-Commerce Growth Can Stay Stronger for Longer

-12. Shopify, International Ecommerce Issues
+12. Shopify, The Global Ecommerce Playbook

 13. IPC, Cross-Border E-Commerce Shopper Survey